 Skip to content

-This document provides comprehensive security guidance for configuring and operating the Auth service in accordance with FedRAMP Recommended Secure Configuration requirements and security best practices.
+This document provides comprehensive security guidance for configuring and operating the Authifi service in accordance with FedRAMP Recommended Secure Configuration requirements and security best practices.

 See Also: For a structured guide covering administrative account lifecycle (setup, configuration, operation, decommissioning) and security settings reference tables, refer to the Security Admin Guide.